AC1706-67/bioreceipt.ai/MVP_DEPLOY_CHECKLIST.md

 ---

-**🎯 GOAL: Launch a simple, functional, secure BioPulse.AI MVP that users love and can scale.**
+**🎯 GOAL: Launch a simple, functional, secure BioReceipt.AI MVP that users love and can scale.**

 *Checklist maintained by: Development Team*
 *Last updated: August 1, 2025*